 .
 The Appeal Form allows the electronic attachment of any documents required for the appeal.
 Once the written appeal and any required information is received, the appeal is processed in one of two ways.

 First, if the appeal involves a suspension, demotion, or dismissal, a hearing is scheduled.
 In cases involving suspension or dismissal, at least ten work days advance notice of the pre-hearing is given, with thirty work days notice given in all other cases.
 Upon completion of the pre-hearing, a formal hearing date is agreed upon by all parties.
 After the hearing, the Board prepares and issues a written decision.

 The second method for processing appeals requires the development of a written record.
-Upon receipt of the notice of appeal and supplemental information, the County is notified and has fifteen work days to respond.
+Upon receipt of the notice of appeal and supplemental information, the County is notified and has 30 calendar days to respond.
 The Board then provides the Appellant an additional fifteen workdays to respond to or comment on the County's submission.
 The case is then placed on the Board's agenda.
 A copy of all documentation is provided to each Board member and the Board discusses the case at the next work session.
 If the Board is satisfied that the written record is complete, a decision is made on the basis of the record.
 If the Board believes additional information or clarification is needed, it either requests the information in writing or schedules a meeting for the purpose of receiving oral testimony.
 If a hearing is granted, all parties are given at least thirty days notice.